Morniak/degenesis-data-dump/README.md

 ## Profiles

-- `*-profileraw.text`: One file per book.
+- `*-profiles-raw.text`: One file per book.
 Each entry is separated by an empty line.
 The profile name is between two `~~~` symbols.
 See the exemple below.
 - `*-profiles.json`: A `.json` representation based on the `*-profiles-raw.text` files.

 Exemple of `raw.text` file: